 I first encountered this term in the title of a recently discovered manuscript by Georg Lukács, A Defence of History and Class-Consciousness: Tailism and the Dialectic.
-Tailism?
-Is this some movement, following a certain ‘Tail’, or maybe a nickname, or some dude who is too interested in his own tail?
-No, it was coined by Lenin.
+Tailism was actually coined by Lenin.
 He first used tailism (khvostism) to describe the ‘Economists’, those who argued that the communist party should not take the lead in a revolutionary situation, but should allow economic events – crises, strikes, unrest – to unfold on their own.
 The party would then pick up on the tail of these events.
 No way, argues Lenin; the party is the vanguard, educating, agitating, watching for opportunities.
 After that, anyone who slacked off was a tailist, if he or she wasn’t an opportunist.

 Great word; definitely needs to be recovered.